-In the School’s Chapel there is an oak panel with plaques that commemorate old girls and students of SCEGGS Darlinghurst.
-Two of these plaques commemorate old girls associated with World War 1 service.
+In the School’s Chapel there is an oak panel with plaques commemorating old girls and students of SCEGGS Darlinghurst.
+Two of these plaques commemorate old girls associated with First World War service.

 |War Chest Executive Committee Member and Honorary Depot Superintendent||Lilian||Sargood||World War 1||Comfort Funds||Citizens' War Chest Fund||view|

 Help us record history by adding to its record.